bruvellu/cephalic-furrow/3-text/furrow.md

 In *Clogmia*, the *btd* acron domain is expressed much earlier and, strikingly, the head--trunk domain is not present; *btd* is only expressed at a ventral patch in the foregut area ({@fig:patterning}f,h).
 Additionally, the combinatorial expression of *slp*, *eve*, and *prd* at the onset of gastrulation is conserved between *Clogmia* and *Drosophila* ({@fig:patterning}j).
 These data shows that both flies share a conserved head--trunk patterning system, and that the only significant difference is the presence of a head--trunk domain of *btd* in *Drosophila*.
-Since *btd* is a crucial gene for cephalic furrow formation, this suggests that the origin of a novel expression domain of *btd* at the head--trunk boundary was possibly a key event associated with the evolution of the cephalic furrow.
+Since *btd* is a crucial gene for cephalic furrow formation, this suggests that the origin of a novel expression domain of *btd* at the head--trunk boundary was a key event associated with the evolution of the cephalic furrow.

 <!--- As an aside, curiously, the eye domain of btd is expressed very early in Clogmia while the same domain is delayed tremendously in Drosophila.
 Clogmia has larval eyes while Drosophila doesn’t.
 It could be that some portions of head development in Drosophila were just turned off.-->